 During this time, the party did not have the supplies necessary to take on such a task, and to make matters worse, they also did not have any shelter to speak of.
 Miraculously, and perhaps tragically, it is rumored that surviving members of the group were forced to turn to cannibalism in order to live to tell the tale of their plight.

-Since 1928, over 200,000 curious visitors reportedly visit the more than 3,000-acre park and National Historic Landmark each year that contains around two and a half miles of hiking trails to explore the area’ rugged terrain blanketed in thick Jeffrey pine and white ?r cloak slopes.
+Since 1928, thousands of curious visitors reportedly visit the more than 3,000-acre park and National Historic Landmark each year that contains around two and a half miles of hiking trails to explore the area’ rugged terrain blanketed in thick Jeffrey pine and white oak.

 Although there are many features throughout the park, it is best known for two.
 The first is the Emigrant Trail Museum and the other being Pioneer Monument, located on the east side of the lake, in and outside the park’s visitor center.

 The museum depicts the cultural history of the Donner Memorial area with exhibits that include things about the local Native American tribes, the builders of the First Transcontinental Railroad, and, of course, the Donner Party themselves.
 The museum also offers an informative narrative to the natural history of the Sierra Nevada.